 Now, it’s one of the top things to see in Bulgaria, a popular place for photoshoots.

-Stroll Through Plovdiv Old Town
+6. Stroll Through The Old Town Of Plovdiv

 Chosen as the European Capital of Culture for 2019, Plovdiv Old Town has plenty to offer.
 You might find yourself walking over cobblestone streets and ducking into antique shops and museums.
 You will also find an Ottoman mosque and Roman ruins, such as an amphitheater.
 There are many top Bulgaria landmarks at home in Plovdiv.

-Go For An Outdoor Adventure At Vitosha Mountain
+8. Go For An Outdoor Adventure At Vitosha Mountain

-Attend A Bulgarian Festival
+9. Attend A Bulgarian Festival

 From dancing barefoot on smoldering embers to chasing evil spirits away to traditional dancing, folklore parades, food-focused events, and even a bagpipe festival, attending a typical Bulgarian festival is one of the best things to do in Bulgaria.
 Bulgarian tourism for celebrations is often centered around the “Rose Festival” like this.

-Spend Some Time In Burgas
+10. Spend Some Time In Burgas

 Burgas (or Bourgas) is the second-largest Bulgarian city along the Black Sea and fourth in the entire country.
 As it is primarily used as a transit point for non-diving tourists for smaller resort towns north and south of it along the coast, Burgas has become a sort of sanctuary for the diving scene in Bulgaria.
 Here, you find more than enough items to add to your “what to do in Bulgaria” list.

 In it, you will find long stretches of primarily empty beaches, beautiful and well-maintained seafront parks, and very affordable accommodation options for the budget-conscious traveler.
 It is a perfect place for an extended diving holiday.